News

 • The hard hat must be the type and class (ANSI) for specific hazardous conditions.

 • The hard hat should undergo testing requirements to ensure its OSHA compliance.
-Beyond manufacturers’ routine testing, employers should verify that hard hats are fully compliant.
+Beyond manufacturers’ routine testing, employers should verify that safety helmets are fully compliant.

-Read more about OSHA’s hard hat requirements here.
+Read more about OSHA’s head protection requirements here.

 ANSI Hard Hat Requirements

-Read more about ANSI hard hat requirements here.
+Read more about ANSI head protection requirements here.

 OSHA hard hat requirements

-It’s best to use third-party safety companies like Safety By Design to ensure you’re OSHA and ANSI-compliant regarding your employees’ hard hats.
+It’s best to use third-party safety companies like Safety By Design to ensure you’re OSHA and ANSI-compliant regarding your employees’ safety helmets.
 We make it our business to know the ins and outs of these rules and regulations.
 We’ll give you peace of mind as our OSHA risk assessment consultants help ensure ultimate safety for all in your workplace.

 How Long Are Hard Hats Good For?